WaltXieRIB/EStudy/document/readme.txt

-This is a test project.Wrote by Walt. if you tell me ,you love , i will left.
+This is a test project.Wrote by Walt. if you tell me ,you love , i will left.& you.